smclab/openk9/js-packages/docs-website/docs/create-plugin-using-java.md

 A complete example is present at the link https://github.com/smclab/openk9-example-java-datasource

-To create a new plugin with Java you need to have a gradle project with this structure:
+To create a new plugin with Java you need to have a maven project with this structure:

 ```
 example-datasource/
 ├── bnd.bnd
-├── build.gradle
+├── pom.xml
 └── src
     └── main
         └── java